MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

   If you don't want to use the built-in Mail app, then organizations that use conditional access (CA) typically create CA policies to block native mail apps.
 Or, use CA to only allow specific apps.

-  If you don't have CA, then users can use the built-in email app or any other personal email app to connect to organization email.
-They'll need to know what to enter.
+  If you don't have CA, then users can use the built-in email app or other email apps to connect to organization email.
+Users will need to know what to enter.

 - **Microsoft Outlook**: The Outlook app is available in the App Store.
 If you have a Microsoft 365 license, then use the Outlook app included with your license; don't use the version in the App Store.